Natural Resources Job Board

 Description

-Are you an aspiring wildlife conservationist with a passion for different types of predators?
-Our research center is excited to offer an exceptional internship opportunity focusing on predator conservation and what different predator diets consist of, on a magnificent 27,000-hectare continuous game reserve with 17 different antelope species and a variety of both small and large predators!
+Are you an aspiring wildlife conservationist with a passion for predators?
+Our research centre is excited to offer an exceptional internship focused on predator conservation and the dietary habits of various predator species.
+This opportunity takes place in a magnificent 27,000-hectare continuous game reserve, home to 17 different antelope species and a variety of both small and large predators.

-• Location: A sprawling game reserve home to diverse wildlife, including numerous Feline and Canine predators.
+• Location: A sprawling, biodiverse game reserve that supports numerous feline and canine predators.

-• Research Focus: Contribute to important predator conservation and how their diets differ depending on the season and different locations on the reserve.
+• Research Focus: Contribute to important predator conservation efforts by studying how predator diets vary by season and habitat.

-• Predator Identification Kits: Assist in building and expanding ID kits to accurately determine the number of Spotted and Brown Hyenas, Cheetahs and Leopards on the reserve.
+• Predator Identification Kits: Help develop and expand ID kits to accurately track populations of Spotted and Brown Hyenas, Cheetahs, and Leopards on the reserve.

 • Hands-On Experience: Collaborate with experienced researchers in the field, gain expertise in wildlife health monitoring, and enhance your research skills.